U.S. Fed puts December rate hike firmly on the agenda

 Investors had expected the Fed to remain pat on rates, but the overt reference to December came as a surprise.

-The central bank also downplayed recent global financial market turmoil and said the U.S. labor market was still healing despite a slower pace of job growth.
+The central bank also downplayed recent global financial market turmoil and said the U.S. labour market was still healing despite a slower pace of job growth.

 "In determining whether it will be appropriate to raise the target range at its next meeting, the committee will assess progress - both realized and expected - toward its objectives of maximum employment and 2 percent inflation," the Fed said in a statement after its latest two-day policy meeting.